Task #3370: Further improvements to GPU Buffer Ops and Comms

 Removes restriction on single pulse.

-#3 Updated by Alan Gray about 1 year ago
+#3 Updated by Alan Gray over 1 year ago

 - Target version set to future

 Additionally, single pulse communication limit, as we realized, can result in fragile behavior and requires a lot of support-scaffolding to make it possible (and safe) to use the GPU DD feature in its current form.
 We think that we have the necessary restrictions in place (we might want to add an extra check that might abort the run) but this aspect will require thorough testing, i.e. running multi-rank highly imbalanced runs with DLB on.
 Ideally we would like this limitation addressed, but I realize this is unlikely to happen before a final realease as we have no code yet (I assume?) and other tasks have higher priority.
 I also suspect such an addition would require a change set that is just too large a risk for breakage that post-beta2.
 If so, we should however consider it (together with the 1D DD limitation) among the first candidate improvements post-release.